TABLEALL

 鮨 くわ野

-At the heart of Tokyo’s gourmet mecca is a true sushi establishment that is carrying on its decade-long streak of Michelin wins.
+At the heart of Tokyo’s gourmet mecca is a true sushi establishment that is carrying on its decade-long streak of star wins.
 The exquisite meal at Sushi Kuwano is a delicate and refined experience, curated by a master chef who takes each day like his first day on the job.
 His studious and humble nature continues to evolve the old sushi craft and keep his dedicated fans in awe.

 Founded in 2005, Sushi Kuwano sits on Konparu-dori, a narrow street in the prime Ginza 8-chome block, alongside many incredible restaurants, not to mention the famous Kyubey right next door.
 Stepping out of the elevator on the third floor of a building, a majestic noren drapes over the entrance, welcoming guests including some of Japan’s prominent writers and artists.